tanchao/tanchao.xyz/_posts/2024-03-28-snowflake-til.md

 Think hard for customers, make intuitive decisions for customers, even if it sarcrifies the tech complexity.

-# Opinionated Tech Leader
+# Opinionated Tech Lead

-Make a right decision, support it with right algorithem, accurate user data and experience.
+Make a right choice, by right algorithem, and/or accurate user data, and/or personal (professional) experience.

 # Algorithms in practice